media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 = What extra things can I do with my WooCommerce coupons with Advanced Coupons? =

 Advanced Coupons lets you create lots of new and interesting WooCommerce deals.
-Here are some extra features you can expect on your WooCommerce coupons:
+Here are some extra features you can expect on your WooCommerce coupons with our full range of tools:

 * WooCommerce BOGO coupons
 * Add Products on apply
-* Cart conditions (coupon rules)
+* Cart conditions (advance coupon rules)
 * Schedule coupons
 * Auto apply coupons
 * URL coupons